-The topic "The Illusion of Perfection" in Robert Fritz's latest newsletter caught my attention.
+The topic "The Illusion of Perfection" in Robert Fritz's in one of his newsletters caught my attention.
 And for the first time as a long-term follower of his writings, I found myself to differ from his expressed views.
 Fritz starts out with a quote by Richard Bach, which he labelled as a typical New Age notion.

 "There is such a thing as perfection...and our purpose for living is to find that perfection and show it forth..."